givemepower8/Phaser3Practices/docs/COC.md

 ### Queen charge

-Queen charge is for supporting other troops, air or ground, depending on opponent's base layout.
-If the war base does not have lots of compartments, it's a good place for queen charge.
+Queen charge is for facilitating other troops, air or ground, depending on opponent's base layout.
+If the war base does not have lots of compartments, it's a good place for queen charge, otherwise the queen will spend lots of time hitting on the walls.

+As the level 5 giga tesla will wipe off most attacking troops around it, attack the town hall at last.

 To perform the queen charge, level up the queen to 45+ at least.
 The idea is to use queen charge to take out one corner with eagle artillery to create the L shape, so the troops can target the remaining buildings easily.
 Possibly absorb damages from Giga tesla so to support other troops.
 Drawback of queen charge is it may be very slow to create the funnel.
-TH11 against TH12 using queen charge is not a good idea as queen is very fragile.
+TH11 against TH12 using queen charge is not a good idea as queen is very fragile again high DpS structures.

 At your disposal, you have queen and 5 healers, wall wrecker /stone slammer with CC troop, king, grand warden, companion troops and main troops.